 Let us take an example.
 You and colleague work on similar roles where you earn 100,000 $ and your colleague earns 107,000 $.
 How much of a difference do you think would exist between the two of you during retirement?

 Assuming equal raise percentages and promotions, you will need to slog your ass and work for 8 more years to match the net worth of your colleague who earns 7,000 more annually.

 Surprised?
 Welcome to the world of compounding.
 A few thousand seem meager today but when they compound over a period of 20+ years, the additional difference grows like a bamboo tree.
 The growth seems small at first but over time, the size increases by leap and bounds.

 If you did not realize the importance of negotiation before, I hope you do now.
 The extra 10,000 $ you earn now will compound and pile up by exponential amounts over many years.
-Do the numbers convince you to learn how to negotiate salary offers now?
+Do the numbers convince you to learn how to negotiate salary for job offers now?